The history of Ladies' Circle International

 Ladies’ Circle expanded into new countries and continents.
 In 1959 LC Finland was founded, followed by LC Norway in 1961, LC Belgium and LC Hong Kong in 1967, LC France and LC India in 1970, LC Kenya in 1971 and LC Germany in 1972.
 In 2013 Ladies’ Circle exists in four continents, with over 13,000 members spread across 34 countries.

 At the 1994 AGM, a significant rule change was passed; following which Ladies’ Circle International became totally independent from Round Table.
 Ladies’ Circle is now open to all women between the ages of 18 and 45.

 In 2006 LCI & RTI signed a Memorandum of Understanding between the two clubs to encourage a closer relationship whilst assisting each other.
 Referred to as the ‘Side by Side’ (SBS) agreement for which two pins have been produced.
 Proceeds from sale of pins go towards International Charity projects for Ladies’ Circle and Round Table respectively.

 At the AGM in 2010 it was agreed to recognize and respect this Memorandum of Understanding and the ongoing cooperation between the two organisations by adding item 4 in the Aims and Objectives – see above.

-Today LCI is an international service organisation represented by approximately 12,500 members, in 41 countries across continents Africa, Asia, Europe and North America.
+Today LCI is an international service organisation represented by approximately 13 000 members, in over 40 countries across continents Africa, Asia, Europe and North America.